jaspector

 Sterling Heights requires permits for building, electrical, plumbing, mechanical, fire alarm, fire suppression, fences, signs, and other listed work; structural changes are expressly not handled as over-the-counter online permits and require review.

+Not all construction work requires a permit in Sterling Heights, MI.
 The following work is generally exempt: Cosmetic finish work and ordinary repairs that do not alter structure or regulated building, electrical, plumbing, or mechanical systems..
 Note: No Sterling Heights-specific exempt-work handout was located on the public building pages reviewed.
 City verification is advisable before starting minor work.
+When in doubt, confirm with the local building department before starting work.